Agents

 return final_answer

-• the tool design (signatures, descriptions), and
+• the tool design (signatures, descriptions, and error behavior), and

 Note📝 Task